 While it might sound a little confusing until you get the hang of it, the ability to rally is one that you don’t want your opponents gaining before you…

 There is a downside to this game.
 Ultimately, you’ll advance towards your champion rewards, and gain a better deck, if you’re able to acquire heroes, or defeat monsters, of your own faction.
 All of this depends on these cards being available in the centre row.
 If you find your cards are not appearing often, you’ll likely need to switch strategy quickly, as waiting could leave you too far behind to catch up.

 Ascension, Dawn of Champions adds some really interesting game mechanics into the mix.
 Although we were apprehensive at first, we ended up really enjoying the new additions.
 Whilst the reward of adding your champion to your deck is a little weak in some cases, (the cards aren’t really that good) it’s the final reward that makes it all worthwhile.

-The RRP for Ascension, Dawn of Champions is £31.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Ascension, Dawn of Champions is £31.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter